Cox Communications

 Reflection

-Designing for 6 million users taught me that empathy in UX is often found in the "boring" details, like clear instructional copy and predictable navigation.
+Designing for 6 million users taught me that empathy in UX is often found in the "basic" details, like clear instructional copy and predictable navigation.
 While it’s tempting to over-engineer solutions, the Cox project proved that the most sophisticated design is often the one that gets out of the user's way the fastest.